b-lukaszuk/RJ_BS_eng/contents/prediction.md

 So, on average our model miscalculates the value on the Y-axis (`plantAkg`) by 2 units (here kilograms).
-Of course, this is slightly optimistic view, since usually on a new, previously unseen data, the prediction error will be greater.
+Of course, this is slightly optimistic view, since expect that on a new, previously unseen data set, the prediction error will be greater.

 Moreover, the package allows us to calculate other useful stuff, like the [coefficient of